AGRH

 Disclaimers:

-The information provided is for informational purposes only and does not constitute financial advice.
-ETF performance can vary significantly due to market conditions.
+This information is for informational purposes only and does not constitute investment advice.
 Past performance is not indicative of future results.
-Investors should conduct their own research and consult with a qualified financial advisor before making any investment decisions.
-Market share and AUM data are dynamic and subject to change.
+Investors should conduct their own due diligence and consult with a qualified financial advisor before making any investment decisions.
+Data on market share, AUM, and historical performance are subject to change.

 About iShares U.S. ETF Trust - iShares Interest Rate Hedged U.S. Aggregate Bond ETF